alvindng/dictionary_ruby/README.md

-# _Word Count_
+# _Dictionary_

-#### _Individual Ruby Exercise for Epicodus - Ruby week 1, 7.1.16._
+#### _Individual Ruby Exercise for Epicodus - Ruby week 2, 7.8.16._

 #### By _**Alvin Ng**_

 ## Description
-**Word Count**
+**Dictionary**

-Website showcasing everything I learned in week 1 Ruby of Epicodus.
-This application is to incorporate all the concepts taught this week by creating a webpage (using HTML and Ruby) that uses a method to return how frequently a word appears in a given string.
-The user should be able to input both the word and the string of words to check.
+Website showcasing everything I learned in week 2 Ruby of Epicodus.
+This application is to incorporate all the concepts taught this week by creating a webpage (using HTML and Ruby) that contains two classes: One for Word, and one for Definition.
+The homepage of the app should list all words, and let you click on them to view all of their definitions.
+A user should be able to add a word, and when viewing a word, be able to add one or more definitions.

 ## Setup/Installation Requirements

 * Download/clone repository, or visit
 https://degrassi-syrup-35998.herokuapp.com/
-* To see how many times your word appears in a sentence, enter a word into the 1st form and your sentence in the 2nd form
+* To add a word, click the "Add a New Word" Link
+* Fill out the form to add a new word
-* Click the _"Let's see the Count!"_ button to see the Count
+* Click on the word to see its definitions
+* Click on "Add a Definition" button to add a definition
+* Fill out the form to add a definition to the word

 ## Support and contact details
 Contact Alvin Ng